Crypto markets are seeing minor losses across the board, as low volatility and low price momentum continue

 Disclaimer: Price articles and markets updates are intended for informational purposes only and should not to be considered as trading advice.
 Neither Bitcoin.com nor the author is responsible for any losses or gains, as the ultimate decision to conduct a trade is made by the reader.
 Always remember that only those in possession of the private keys are in control of the “money.”

 Images via Shutterstock, Trading View, and Satoshi Pulse.

 Want to create your own secure cold storage paper wallet?
 Check our tools section.

-Images courtesy of Shutterstock, Huibi, and Huobi.
+Images courtesy of Shutterstock and BTCC.

 Need to calculate your bitcoin holdings?
 Check our tools section.

 The post BTCC Launching Cryptocurrency Exchange in South Korea appeared first on Bitcoin News.

 Crypto markets are seeing some calm today, with most major cryptocurrencies seeing only small price changes, both red and green